djndl1/Commentarii/Latin History.md

 Reference:

- 1. Geoff Horrocks’s book Greek: A History of the Language and its Speakers
+ 1. Geoff Horrocks’s book, Greek: A History of the Language and its Speakers

- 2. Herbert Schendl Historical Linguistics (Oxford, 2001)
+ 2. Herbert Schendl, Historical Linguistics (Oxford, 2001)
     Mark Hale Historical Linguistics: Theory and Method (Oxford, 2007).

-  3. JIm Adams Regional Diversity in Latin
+  3. JIm Adams, Regional Diversity in Latin
 # Chap.1 Latin and Indo-European

 ### Introduction